-While dental implants are one of the best treatments we’ve come up with in dentistry, sometimes you’ll hear your dentist talk about whether “you’re a good candidate.”
+While Dental Implants, sometimes you’ll hear your dentist talk about whether “you’re a good candidate.”
 What does this mean?
 Before we can answer that, let’s take a closer look at a dental implant.

 In general, an implant is a titanium post anchored in the bone with a crown connected on top, like this.